IFC's Diop calls for more climate financing for emerging markets - Up News Info

 The issue was “the most difficult question that I’m facing today,” Diop said, given so many of the countries that need to adapt the most, for example because of coastal erosion or desertification, are in emerging markets.

 “If there is one big question that I would like us to make progress (on) in COP26, this is one of them – how to channel more resources, collectively, for adaptation.”
-(Reporting by Simon Jessop; Editing by Alex Richardson)
+(Reporting by Simon Jessop; Editing by Alex Richardson and Kevin Liffey)

 Advertisement